I always laugh when I see this cartoon by Polly Paintbrush. (You can order it here.)

 He is a little hard to catch sometimes so I just shake the grain bucket/hide the halter behind my back/catch his buddy first.

 You get the idea.
-Some of you may be laughing, but in reality it is quite scary how much is done with relatively out-of-control horses.
+Some of you may be laughing, but in reality, it is quite scary how much is done with relatively out-of-control horses.
 In my perspective, horses can run away with you at the walk.
 Out of control does not mean that your horse is galloping at 35mph and you’re hanging off the side.

 Let us put it into human terms.
 What is the one thing that will NEVER let us relax?
 Internal stress.
 It doesn’t matter what the stress is about, the source of where it is coming from, or how much of it we are experiencing.
-As long as it is present in our minds, our bodies act different and we can never truly find a “quiet” within ourselves, therefor never feeling a relaxed physical demeanor.
+As long as it is present in our minds, our bodies act different and we can never truly find a “quiet” within ourselves, therefore never feeling a relaxed physical demeanor.
 The same goes for horses.

 Weaving, chewing, pawing, pacing, cribbing, wind sucking, fussiness, etc. are all indicators of stress.
 Ulcers, weight issues, etc. can be the physical tolls that stress can take on a horse.
-Ask yourself how many moments in a day (whether or not you are interacting with him) does your horse experience as “stress free” time?
+Ask yourself how many moments in a day (whether or not you are interacting with him) does your horse experience as “stress-free” time?

-Of course to do this, we must put value to our horse’s brains and emotions.
+Of course, to do this, we must put value to our horse’s brains and emotions.
 So as many folks laugh when I say that I “want it boring,” I really mean it.
 “It” can be whatever you are asking of your horse; come to be caught, stand to be groomed, hold up for the person behind us on the trail, etc. Nothing I ask of my horse should look physically busy, chaotic, hurried, choppy, etc. If it does, I must pause and remind myself the physical behavior is a reflection of the brain and emotions; when my horse is feeling warm and fuzzy on the inside, he’ll show it with relaxed, but not mentally checked, physical behavior.

 The horse’s body follows his brain.
-Wherever his brain may be, his body will try to get to.
+Wherever his brain maybe, his body will try to get to.
 So if I can get my horse’s brain to think right here, six inches ahead of us, and keep his brain there, I can “keep” his body from moving, WITHOUT having to “HANG ON” to the reins.

 So from ground tying to mounting or halting during a ride, I don’t want to feel like I NEED to “control” my horse.
 I’d rather like to influence my horse’s brain and emotions.
 The more he tunes in to what I am asking, the softer his physical movement and responses will be.
 The softer and more mentally receptive he is to my influence, the less I have to physically do to “get him” to participate in what I want.

 So I also have the last laugh when many new clients are enthusiastically daydreaming out loud about all the “big stuff” they want me to help them accomplish.
 I listen quietly and try not to deflate their grandiose ideas.
 As their journey begins, their perspectives start to change or evolve into appreciating less movement, but more quality in their rides.
-I can’t tell you how many times someone enthusiastically comments, “Wow, look how nice he is standing,” and for all they had previously wanted to accomplish with their horse, are now realizing the importance of the mental, emotional AND physical quiet that must take precedent, before the “exciting” movement is asked of their horse.
+I can’t tell you how many times someone enthusiastically comments, “Wow, look how nice he is standing,” and for all, they had previously wanted to accomplish with their horse, are now realizing the importance of the mental, emotional AND physical quiet that must take precedent, before the “exciting” movement is asked of their horse.

 So, here is putting a bit more value in your next halt.